Fast convergence of a Federated Expectation-Maximization Algorithm: Main Results

-In order to complete our analysis of the federated EM algorithm, we now present the convergence of the empirical EM algorithm. \begin{theorem}[Empirical uniform consistency] Along with all the assumptions in Theorem \ref{theorem.1}, let $D_M = \max_{k\in [K]}\|\tilde\theta_k-\theta_k^*\|\le\alpha\Delta_{\min}$ be the error of the current iterate.
-Then, with probability at least $1-\delta$, the estimates generated after one iteration of the empirical EM algorithm (see Proposition~\ref{prop:empirical_EM}) depends on $m$, $n$ and $K$ as follows:
+In order to complete our analysis of the one-step federated EM algorithm, we now present the convergence of the empirical EM algorithm. \begin{theorem}[Empirical uniform consistency] Suppose Assumptions~\ref{as:dgp} and~\ref{as:identifiability} hold.
+Furthermore, assume the following constraints on the model parameters: \begin{enumerate} \item $n \gtrsim \log(K)$, \item $m \gtrsim K\log(K)$, \item $\text{SNR} \gtrsim \sqrt{K}$ and, \end{enumerate} If we define $D_t \defeq \max_{k\in [K]}\|\widehat{\btheta}^{(t)}_k-\btheta_k^*\|\le\alpha\Delta_{\min}$ as the worst-case error of the current empirical iterate.
+Then, with probability at least $1-3\delta/K^2$, the estimates generated after one iteration of the empirical EM algorithm (see Proposition~\ref{prop:empirical_EM}) is controlled by